-MUEP 595, 695
+MUEP 595, 695 Academic Internship

-Academic Internship

 An experience-based project in music developed in consultation with a designated supervisor and a conservatory faculty member, comprising a work component and an academic component.
-The academic component of the internship, carried out under the supervision of the faculty member, may include readings related to the substance of the

-internship, discussions with the faculty member, and a written report or other culminating project appropriate to the discipline.
+The academic component of the internship, carried out under the supervision of the faculty member, may include readings related to the substance of the internship, discussions with the faculty member, and a written report or other culminating project appropriate to the discipline.
 A proposal must be submitted to the Conservatory Committee on Administration by the end of the fifth week of the term before the start of the internship.
-Variable credit.
+Variable credit

 MUEP 599, 699

 Independent Study

-Students considering an honors project should register for independent study for one or more terms (see "Honors at Graduation," Page 275).
+Students considering an honors project should register for independent study for one or more terms (see "Honors at Graduation," page 276).
 Variable credit.

 Music history

 MUHI 100

 Introduction to Music Literature

 Lectures and guided listening for the non-music major, introducing musical materials, basic musical concepts, and a variety of styles and types of music.
 Consideration of the place of music in society, past and present.
 Does not satisfy course requirements for any music major.
 6 units.

+Offered in 2004-05 and alternate years thereafter

 MUHI 120

 Introduction to Jazz History

 An exploration of the musical development and cultural impact of jazz from its origins to the present for students not majoring in music.
 Lectures, films, and readings provide historical details.
 Does not satisfy course requirements for any music major.
 6 units.

+Offered in 2005-06 and alternate years thereafter

 MUHI 140

 Russian Culture Through Music

 Important issues and episodes in Russian cultural history, explored through the prism of 19th- and 20th-century orchestral music, opera, and ballet.
 Themes include: Russia's ambiguous self-identity vis-a-vis the West, Russia's ambivalence toward Central Asia, and the uneasy partnership between Russian Orthodoxy and nationalism.
 No knowledge of Russian required.

 6 units.